Rory McIlroy won last year's Masters Tournament to join illustrious company in completing the career Grand Slam.

 Since he became World Number One for the first time in 2012, he has spent a cumulative 122 weeks at the top of the Official World Golf Ranking.

-Alongside his five Majors, three WGCs and victory at the co-sanctioned Genesis Scottish Open, McIlroy has ten wins on the DP World Tour and 20 on the PGA TOUR.
+Alongside his five Majors, three WGCs and victory at the co-sanctioned Genesis Scottish Open, McIlroy has 11 further wins on the DP World Tour and 20 on the PGA TOUR.

-As is well known, the Masters eluded him the longest, claiming the Green Jacket on his 20th visit to Augusta National after his debut came in 2009.
+As is well known, the Masters eluded McIlroy the longest, claiming the Green Jacket on his 17th visit to Augusta National after his debut came in 2009.

-He has also won the Harry Vardon Trophy six times, awarded to the winner of the Race to Dubai on the DP World Tour, and three FedEx Cups, awarded to the PGA TOUR's leading season-long player.
+He has won the Harry Vardon Trophy seven times, awarded to the winner of the Race to Dubai on the DP World Tour, and three FedEx Cups, awarded to the PGA TOUR's leading season-long player.

-Across his 63 appearances in Majors, since his debut at the Masters in 2009, he has made the cut on 52 occassions, amassed 32 top tens, and four runner-ups.
-In the ongoing 16-year span, he has missed just one Major - the 2015 Open Championship through injury.
+Across his 67 appearances in Majors, since his debut as an amateur at The Open Championship in 2007, he has made the cut on 55 occassions and amassed 33 top tens, including four runner-ups.
+Since turning professional, he has missed just one Major - the 2015 Open Championship through injury.

-Alongside his individual success, McIlroy has starred as a team player - winning five Ryder Cups since his debut at Celtic Manor in 2010.
+Alongside his individual success, McIlroy has starred as a team player - winning six Ryder Cups since his debut at Celtic Manor in 2010.

-Since losing his first match in the biennial matchplay contest - in fourballs - he has claimed 18 points from 33 matches in seven Ryder Cups.
+Since losing his first match in the biennial matchplay contest - in fourballs - he has claimed 21.5 points from 38 matches in eight Ryder Cups.